Shahid-Mo/Shahid-Mo.github.io/content/posts/GPTQ.md

 The GPTQ (Gradient Post-Training Quantization) algorithm is a method designed to efficiently quantize large-scale neural networks, such as those used in natural language processing, while maintaining high accuracy.
 GPTQ builds upon previous methods like Optimal Brain Quantization (OBQ) but introduces significant modifications to make it scalable to models with billions of parameters.

-In this explanation, we will delve into the mathematical foundations of GPTQ, explain how it leverages the Hessian matrix and its inverse, discuss the role of the Cholesky decomposition, and provide a detailed walkthrough of the algorithm.
+In this explanation, we will delve into the mathematical foundations of GPTQ, starting with the Optimal Brain Sergeon. xplai..... how it leverages the Hessian matrix and its inverse, discuss the role of the Cholesky decomposition, and provide a detailed walkthrough of the algorithm.
 We will also include examples to illustrate key concepts.

 ---